-If you are a man, it is possible to develop testicular cancer with or without the risk factors listed below.
+If you are male, it is possible to develop testicular cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing testicular cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Risk factors for testicular cancer include the following:

 You are at greatest risk between the ages of 20-35 years.
 Out of 100,000 men in this age group, 8-14 men will get testicular cancer.
 There is also a small increase in risk during early childhood.

-Having 1 or more undescended testicles is a major risk factor for testicular cancer.
-The American Cancer Society, in its detailed guide to testicular cancer, states that about 14% of cases of testicular cancer occur in men with a history of undescended testicles.
+Having one or more undescended testicles is a major risk factor for testicular cancer.
+Nearly 15% of cases of testicular cancer occur in men with a history of undescended testicles.
 They should be moved into the scrotum or removed entirely as early as possible to reduce the risk of cancer.

 It should be noted that surgical correction of the undescended testicle does not prevent a future cancerous tumor, but it does make it easier to detect.

 Other medical conditions that can increase your risk of testicular cancer include:

-Testicular cancer occurs 5 times more often in white men than in black men.
+Testicular cancer occurs 5 times more often in Caucasian men than in African American men.